OK, TMI: Why Do I Get Butthole Cramps on My Period?

 Prostaglandins are lipids that act on tissues throughout your body, including in your uterus.
 During your period, prostaglandins are "responsible for the breakdown of the uterine lining," Dr. Sekhon says, causing the blood vessels in your uterus to constrict and expel blood right before your period.
 Some lucky people (like me!) thus may also experience anal cramps as a side-effect of overactive prostaglandins.

-You might also experience butthole cramps during ovulation, explains Dr. Sekhon.
+You might also experience butthole cramps and even diarrhea during ovulation, explains Dr. Sekhon.
 But those happen for a different reason.

 "It is possible to feel cramps or irritation from ovulation in the rectal area," she says.
 "This is because the pelvis, containing the vagina, cervix, uterus, bladder, rectum, and colon are all in close proximity in the lower pelvis.
 If ovulation leads to bleeding and fluid accumulation in the pelvis, this can irritate the lining of the pelvic cavity and lead to pain in different regions.
 This could likely lead to pain when lying flat as the fluid could pool posteriorly and be irritating to the rectal area."